hsf-training/hsf-training-ml-webpage/_episodes/11-Model_Comparison.md

 $$\text{AMS} = \sqrt{2\left((s+b+b_r)\ln\left(\frac{s}{b+b_r}\right)-s \right)} $$

 where $$s$$ and $$b$$ are the true and false positive rates and $$b_r$$ is some number chosen to reduce the variance of the AMS such that the selection region is not too small.
 For the purpose of this tutorial we will choose $$b_r=0.001$$.
+Other values for $b_r$ would also be possible.
+Once you've plotted AMS for the first time, you may want to play around with the value of $b_r$ and see how it affects your selection for the threshold value that maximizes the AMS of the plots.

 ~~~
 def AMS(tpr, fpr, b_reg): # define function to calculate AMS